ComputBiophys/CTGoMartini/README.md

 ## Project Roadmap
 - [x] Force Class Refinement: Transition the force class to utilize objective classification criteria to enhance clarity and maintainability.
 - [x] Multi-basin Force Groups Overhaul: Rebuild the multiple-basin force groups by employing a more efficient approach using two collective variables (CVs) instead of analyzing across all CVs.
 This will improve performance.
 - [ ] Vermouth Martinize Functions Update: Update the Vermouth Martinize functions to ensure compatibility with the latest standards and to improve overall functionality.
+Will be done until Vermouth becomes stable
 - [x] Testing Completion: Develop a comprehensive test to validate the integrity and reliability of the project, ensuring that all components function as intended.
 - [x] Charge and atom number checkment: Add charge check and atom number check
-- [ ] XTCReporter: Use the XTCReporter to replace the DCDReporter, which can reduce the size of output.
+- [x] XTCReporter: Use the XTCReporter to replace the DCDReporter, which can reduce the size of output.
 - [x] Add Checkpoint at the ending of the simulations
+- [x] Add the constraint tolerance parameter in .inp file to better manage the constraint
-- [ ] Position restraints: x,y,z restraint instead of the distance restraint
+- [x] Position restraints: x,y,z restraint instead of the distance restraint
+- [ ] Reconstruct the tests module
 - [ ] Analysis module should be added.
 - [ ] Minimization output module should be added.
 - [ ] Plumed module should be added.